Abbykus/Abbycus-ESP8266-Development-Board/Examples/painlessMesh/README.md

 Also note that the library dependencies seen in the *platformio.ini* file may not be the latest release versions.

-Here is an article showing how to use with the [Arduino IDE](https://microcontrollerslab.com/esp-mesh-esp32-esp8266-painlessmesh-tutorial/).

 ### USAGE
 The example code was compiled and downloaded to the target device using the [PlatformIO](https://platformio.org/) development environment running on top of Microsoft's Visual Studio Code (VSCode ).
 - Create an empty Platformio project.